dalzueta/QuarkEdabitUnitTests/README.md

 ## Prerequisites

-In this project we use the followeing tools:
+In this project we use the following tools:

 - Visual Studio 2019
 - XUnit Framework